baggepinnen/SpectralDistances.jl/docs/src/taskview.md

 end
 ```

-Increased accuracy is often obtained by estimating models with a few different specifications and fitting methods and use them all to form predictions.
+Increased accuracy is often obtained by estimating models with a few different specifications and fitting methods and use them all to form predictions (this will form an ensemble).
 The following code fits models with different fit methods and of different orders
 ```julia
 using ThreadTools, AudioClustering, ProgressMeter modelspecs = collect(Iterators.product(10:2:14, (TLS,LS))) # Model order × fitmethod